getro/cookieconsent/readme.md

 ### Configuration object

-The script is being controlled mainly by a configuration object which is passed to the inital call.
+The script is being controlled mainly by a configuration object which is passed to the initial call.
 It acts as configuration and a global state object.

 ```javascript
 <script>